wireapp/wire-docs/src/understand/federation/architecture.rst

 <https://github.com/wireapp/wire-server>`_.
 In the context of federation, their
 functions include:

-* For incoming requests from other backends:  :ref:`per-request authorization`
+* For incoming requests from other backends:  :ref:`per-request authorization<per-request-authorization>`
 * Outgoing requests to other backends are always sent via a local :ref:`federator` instance.

+For more information of the functionalities provided to remote backends through their federator, see the :ref:`federated API documentation<api-endpoints>`.

-Federator to Ingress/Federator communication
+Backend to backend communication
 --------------------------------------------

 We require communication between the federator of one (sending) backend another